1 week later I'm 8,000 days

 The Ethiopians – Engine 54: Let’s Ska And Rock Steady (Jamaican Gold)

-Exit 23 – Saratoga Ska (Demo)
+Exit 23 – Saratoga Ska (demo tape)

 Gangster Fun – Pure Sound, Pure Hogwash, Pure Amphetamines (Jump Up) – by Adam Little